DataDevils/DataBootCamp/docs/Streamflow_Task1.md

   * Select all the data cells under the `Mean flow (cms)` header
   * Type `ctrl`-`F3` to open the Name Manager and click `New` to add a new named range of cells.
   * Enter CMS as the Name.
 Note the range is set to what we highlighted as we open the Name Manger.
 Click `OK`.
   * Close the Name Manger.
-Now we can just type `CFS` in any formula and it will refer to that range of cells.
+Now we can just type `CMS` in any formula and it will refer to that range of cells.
 We'll see below how this works.
 * Create a skeleton table with labels: `Min`, `P10`, `P25`, `P75`, `P90`, `Median`, `Average`, and `Max`
 * Insert the appropriate formula for each, using the range of `Mean flow (cms)` cells for each.
   * min: `=MIN(CMS)`